profexorgeek/frostflake/README.md

 # README #
 Frostflake is a free, MIT-Licensed, JavaScript game engine for making games or other rich media in JavaScript.
-It attempts to make game development for the browser, similar to game development for the desktop.
-The game is rendered to a canvas object.
+It attempts to make game development for the browser similar to game development for the desktop.
+The game is rendered to a canvas object and game objects are created as modular classes with inheritance.

 ### Existing Features ###
 So far, FrostFlake has these features: